shiona/minesweeper/README.md

 the tile itself.
 By increasing the square to 5 by 5 tiles, the game gets a lot harder, and my intuition says the probability of having to guess goes down.
 Win-Win.

+## Known Bugs

+With the larger sweepers, larger numbers are possible.
+With missing graphics, the game breaks if it tries to render a square with a number larger than 8.

 ## Required dependencies
 * SDL2
 * SDL2_image